-Based on results from fish tissue monitoring, and in coordination with the State Water Board, Central Valley Water Board, and the Office of Environmental Health Hazards Assessment, fish consumption warning signs will be posted in several visible locations around the reservoir if fish tissue concentrations exceed the 0.20 mg/kg wet weight (ww) sport fish objective3.
-Sport and prey-sized fish tissue from multiple species will be sampled in accordance with the State Water Board's Surface Water Ambient Monitoring Program, Safe to Eat Workgroup protocol (State Water Resources Control Board 2021, 2022.
-Mercury in fish tissues will be analyzed according to the U.S. Environmental Protection Agency's Standard Method 7473 (U.S. Environmental Protection Agency 2007, or as updated).
+Based on results from fish tissue monitoring, and in coordination with the State Water Board, Central Valley RWQCB, and the Office of Environmental Health Hazards Assessment, fish consumption warning signs will be posted in several visible locations around the reservoir if fish tissue concentrations exceed the 0.20 mg/kg wet weight (ww) sport fish objective3.
+As available in the reservoir, tissue from both sport and prey-sized fish from multiple species will be sampled in accordance with the State Water Board's SWAMP, Safe to Eat Workgroup protocol (State Water Resources Control Board 2021, 2022).
+Mercury in fish tissues will be analyzed according to the U.S. Environmental Protection Agency's Method 1630 (U.S. Environmental Protection Agency 1998, or as updated).
 The annual reservoir mercury monitoring program will continue for a minimum of 10 years following the first year of regulated reservoir stocking.